 The same cases were studied with the larger DTU 10MW foundation.
-The same tendency as for Teesside is observed (Figure 26), with overestimations of the MCF model by about [0% => 10%] for the dominant wave conditions at Teesside, and differences of -40% to +15% depending on the [Hs,Tp] couple.
-MCF looks less conservative in the range of periods above 11s, for the larger sea states.
-Computing a global DEL on the full scatter diagram, accounting for the probability of occurrence of each [Hs;Tp] couple, results in a -14% underestimation of the DEL by the MCF model as compared to the Potential Flow.
+The same tendency as for Teesside is observed (Figure 26), with overestimations of the MCF model by about [0% => 25%] for the dominant wave conditions at Teessid.
+MCF looks more conservative in the range of periods under 12s, for the larger sea states.
+Computing a global DEL on the full scatter diagram, accounting for the probability of occurrence of each [Hs;Tp] couple, results in a 10% overestimation of the DEL by the MCF model as compared to the Potential Flow.
+Therefore, increasing the pile diameter produce more conservatism from the MCF model.